epirus-io/epirus.github.io/docs/sdk/cli.md

 The `-o` option can be omitted if you want to generate the project in the current directory.

 The `project name ` and `package name` values must comply with the JVM standards.
-The project name is also used as the maini class name.
+The project name is also used as the main class name.

 ### Import an existing project